Paxton Media Group: History

 At 4:20 p.m.
-May 28, 1957, WPSD television, (the PSD stands for Paducah Sun-Democrat) went on the air as the company-owned television station based in Paducah.
+May 28, 1957, WPSD-TV (the PSD stands for Paducah Sun-Democrat) went on air as the company-owned television station based in Paducah.
 It is an NBC affiliate.
 The company operated only The Paducah Sun and WPSD-TV until 1989, when it began acquiring other newspapers.

-In 1998, the company purchased Nixon Newspapers Inc which included the Wabash Plain Dealer, located in Wabash, Indiana.
+In 1998, the company purchased Nixon Newspapers Inc., which included the Wabash Plain Dealer in Indiana.

+In October 2000, Paxton purchased The Herald-Palladium from Hollinger Inc.

-In December 2004, Paxton Media Group purchased The Herald-Sun in Durham, North Carolina.
-At the time of the purchase Paxton Media Group already owned 7 other newspapers in North Carolina.
-Durham, N.C., is home to Duke University.
-In 2003, The Herald-Sun drew criticism during the Duke Lacrosse false rape accusation scandal.
+In December 2004, Paxton Media Group purchased The Durham Herald Co., the parent company of The Herald-Sun and The Chapel Hill Herald.

+In 2007, Paxton Media Group purchased three Indiana newspapers: the Marion Chronicle-Tribune (in July) from the Gannett Foundation; the Huntington Herald-Press (in May) from the Quayle family; and the La Porte Herald-Argus from Small Newspaper Group (in September).

+In June 2015, Paxton purchased the Mayfield Messenger in Kentucky.
+In May 2016, Paxton purchased The Elkhart Truth in Indiana.
 In late December 2016, Paxton sold The Herald-Sun to The McClatchy Company.

-In 2007, Paxton Media Group purchased three Indiana newspapers: the Marion Chronicle-Tribune (in July) from the Gannett Foundation; the Huntington Herald-Press (in May) from the Quayle family; and the LaPorte County Herald-Argus from Small Newspaper Group (in September).

-Paxton purchased the Mayfield Messenger in Kentucky in June 2015.
-In May 2016, Paxton purchased The Elkhart Truth in Indiana.

 In 2017, Paxton acquired the Grayson County News Gazette, the News Democrat Leader, and the Macon County Times from Civitas Media.
 In January 2018, Paxton purchased the Daily Herald in Roanoke Rapids, North Carolina, from Wick Communications.
 In June 2018, it purchased The Batesville Daily Guard in Arkansas from the Jones family.
 In November 2018, Paxton purchased the Kentucky New Era.
 In May 2019, it purchased The Rochester Sentinel in Indiana.
 By June 2019, Paxton acquired four additional Arkansas newspapers, including Conway's Log Cabin Democrat, Clinton's Van Buren County Democrat, The Sun-Times in Heber Springs, and the Newport Independent.